Jan-van-Waaij/Charon.jl/docs/src/guide.md

 ```julia
 frequencyfile = "path/to/frequencyfile.csv" # unix
 ```
-Alternatively, you can specify the path to the dice file.
+Alternatively, you can specify the path to the DICE file.
 ```julia
 dicefile = "path/to/dicefile.csv" # UNIX-systems
 ```